Democrats, Republicans begin to rally around large Ukraine aid package

 In sketching out their request, the Biden administration stressed the situation remained fluid and the spending needs could change, as Russia continues to press ahead toward Kyiv and other major Ukrainian cities.
 The emergency aid also could complement a suite of additional congressional efforts to boost Ukraine and penalize Russia.
 That includes a renewed push among Democrats and Republicans to sanction the Kremlin and its allies, for example, with a focus on oligarchs who may have escaped a slew of punishments levied by the U.S. and Europe in recent days.

+Speaking to reporters Tuesday morning, House Minority Leader Kevin McCarthy (R-Calif.) said GOP lawmakers are currently reviewing Ukraine’s aid needs and speaking with military experts.
+“We want to make sure it can get there, and get there now,” he said.

-Republicans, meanwhile, have rallied around specific funding to bolster the Ukrainian military.
+Other Republicans, meanwhile, have rallied around specific funding to bolster the Ukrainian military.

 “We must immediately send more lethal aid to the Ukrainian people to help them as they fight for their lives,” said Sen. Patrick J. Toomey (R-Pa.) in a statement this week.
 Toomey is among a group of Republicans who have supported a bill that would ratchet up sanctions while providing money to the country for air defense and anti-air and ship capabilities.